TSRBerry/ldn_utils/README.md

-# LDN-Dissector
+# LDN Utilities

-(WIP) Wireshark Dissector for LDN
+[WIP] Small tools/scripts to help analyzing LDN communication

-## Dissectable packets
+## Wireshark dissector

+Currently this lua plugin can only dissect the following packets:

 - AdvertisementFrames

 ## Credits

+In addition to everyone credited for helping me build [ldn_debug_logger](https://github.com/TSRBerry/ldn_debug_logger) I want to thank:

-- [@kinnay](https://github.com/kinnay) for creating the [NintendoClients](https://github.com/kinnay/NintendoClients/wiki) wiki which made this process a lot easier.
+- [@kinnay](https://github.com/kinnay) for creating the [NintendoClients](https://github.com/kinnay/NintendoClients/wiki) wiki which made this process a lot easier and for answering the questions I had about the protocol.